barasamichael/Strath-Query-Engine/data/raw/ilab.md

 ### Entry Requirements
 1. Holders of First Class (GPA of 3.45 – 4) or Upper Second Class (GPA of 2.85 – 3.44) degrees in a Computer Science or IT discipline from recognized universities; or

-2. Holders of Lower Second Class degrees in IT (or at least a GPA of 2.5) plus;
+2. Holders of Lower Second Class degrees in IT (or at least a GPA of 2.5) plus:
    - At least two years working from the day of graduation or
    - Postgraduate Diplomas or Certificates, in Computer Science or IT;